-The aim of our study is to statistically evaluate shallow landslide occurrence for 10 different sites (between 16 and 54 km2) across Switzerland.
-In the past, shallow landslide susceptibility studies have mainly focused on one or two study sites while often testing multiple modelling techniques (Gómez and Kavzoglu, 2005; Meusburger and Alewell, 2009; Vorpahl et al., 2012; Tien Bui et al., 2016; Oh and Lee, 2017; Lee et al., 2020; Nhu et al., 2020b) except for Persichillo et al. (2017), who evaluated four sites in different catchments.
-For our shallow landslide inventory we map the eroded sites on aerial images (0.25 m resolution) using a U-Net deep learning approach (Ronneberger et al., 2015).
+The aim of our study is to statistically evaluate shallowlandslide occurrence for 10 different sites (between 16 and 54 km2) across Switzerland.
+In the past, shallow-landslide susceptibility studies have mainly focused on one or two study sites while often testing multiple modelling techniques (Gómez and Kavzoglu, 2005; Meusburger and Alewell, 2009; Vorpahl et al., 2012; Tien Bui et al., 2016; Oh and Lee, 2017; Lee et al., 2020; Nhu et al., 2020b), except for Persichillo et al. (2017), who evaluated four sites in different catchments.
+For our shallow-landslide inventory we map the eroded sites on aerial images (0.25 m resolution) using a U-Net deep learning approach (Ronneberger et al., 2015).
 The U-Net tool was trained by Samarin et al. (2020) to identify and map the extent of soil erosion features on grassland.
-While this mapping tool is able to distinguish between different erosion processes/appearances (i.e., shallow landslides, livestock trails, sheet erosion and management effects Samarin et al. (2020)), here, we focus on shallow landslides, as we aim to understand their causal factors and spatial patterns better.
+While this mapping tool is able to distinguish between different erosion processes and appearances (i.e. shallow landslides, livestock trails, sheet erosion and management effects; Samarin et al., 2020), here, we focus on shallow landslides as we aim to understand their causal factors and spatial patterns better.
 With the U-Net mapping tool, we can identify locations of shallow landslides in a very efficient and precise manner, increasing the possibilities for mapping but also future model validation of soil erosion studies (Samarin et al., 2020).
-The mapped shallow landslide sites are subsequently evaluated with a statistical model to identify the most important explanatory variables and gain a better understanding of causal factors as well as regional differences.
-For this purpose we use the Group Lasso approach for logistic regressions (Tibshirani, 1996; Yuan and Lin, 2006; Meier et al., 2008).
-The Group Lasso can deal with continuous and categorical variables and is able to estimate coefficients of classes within a categorical variable.
-In addition to estimating coefficients, the Lasso can do variable selection simultaneously (Section 2.2).
-The Lasso tends to yield sparse and interpretable models, avoids over-fitting and is tolerant towards possible collinearity of variables (Dormann et al., 2013).
-Despite these advantages, the Lasso has only been applied a small number of times for landslide susceptibility modelling (Camilo et al., 2017; Lombardo and Mai, 2018; Amato et al., 2019; Gao et al., 2020; Lombardo and Tanyas, 2021; Tanyaş et al., 2021).
+The mapped shallow-landslide sites are subsequently evaluated with a statistical model to identify the most important explanatory variables and gain a better understanding of causal factors as well as regional differences.
+For this purpose we use the group lasso approach for logistic regressions (Tibshirani, 1996; Yuan and Lin, 2006; Meier et al., 2008).
+The group lasso can deal with continuous and categorical variables and is able to estimate coefficients of classes within a categorical variable.
+In addition to estimating coefficients, the lasso can do variable selection simultaneously (Sect.
+2.2).
+The lasso tends to yield sparse and interpretable models, avoids overfitting, and is tolerant towards possible collinearity of variables (Dormann et al., 2013).
+Despite these advantages, the lasso has only been applied a small number of times for landslide susceptibility modelling (Camilo et al., 2017; Lombardo and Mai, 2018; Amato et al., 2019; Gao et al., 2020; Lombardo and Tanyas, 2021; Tanyaş et al., 2021).
 We evaluate the shallow landslides within each study site (10 models) and across all 10 study sites simultaneously (all-in-one model) and consider only grassland surfaces.
-Our aim is to identify explanatory variables that have local importance but also identify variables, which may explain regional differences in shallow landslide occurrence.
-The selected study sites are a combination of alpine (above 1500 m asl), foothill regions (below 1500 m asl) as well as one site in the Jura mountains (below 1500 m asl).
-The explanatory variables we use are the same for all sites and consist of a combination of classic landslide susceptibility variables (Budimir et al., 2015) as well as climate-related variables (Karger et al., 2017, 2018), which may aid in explaining regional differences of shallow landslide occurrence (Section 3.2).
-To understand how well the selected variables and their coefficients perform, we evaluate the models on held-out test data.
-We determine Receiver-Operator-Characteristics (ROC) curves and the corresponding Area-Under-Curve (AUC) as well as the Brier score, which is suitable for binary variables (presence/absence shallow landslides) (Section 2.3).
+Our aim is to identify explanatory variables that have local importance but also identify variables which may explain regional differences in shallow-landslide occurrence.
+The selected study sites are a combination of alpine (above 1500 ma.s.l.) and foothill regions (below 1500 ma.s.l.) as well as one site in the Jura Mountains (below 1500 m a.s.l.).
+The explanatory variables we use are the same for all sites and consist of a combination of classic landslide susceptibility variables (Budimir et al., 2015) as well as climate-related variables (Karger et al., 2017, 2018), which may aid in explaining regional differences in shallow-landslide occurrence (Sect.
+3.2).
+To understand how well the selected variables and their coefficients perform, we evaluate the models on heldout test data.
+We determine receiver-operator characteristic (ROC) curves and the corresponding area under curve (AUC) as well as the Brier score, which is suitable for binary variables (presence or absence of shallow landslides) (Sect.
+2.3).

-2 Study Sites
+2 Study sites